California State University, Northridge: 1973–1988

-On October 24, 1973, the Oviatt Library was completed and opened.
+On October 24, 1973, the university's library, once named the Oviatt Library and renamed to the University Library in 2020, was completed and opened.
 In 1975, the construction of the CSUN sculpture began at the southeast corner of campus after the design by alumnus John T. Banks.
 By 1977, enrollment at the university was 28,023, with tuition at $95.
 In 1981, the campus officially established a foreign exchange student program with Japan, China, Ukraine, South Korea, Taiwan, Brazil and the Netherlands.
 In 1988, the campus had an enrollment of 31,575 and a $342 tuition fee.

 In 1974, in partnership with UC Santa Barbara, CSUN opened the Ventura Learning Center in Ventura.
 This became the CSUN Ventura Campus in 1988 and was spun off into California State University, Channel Islands in 1998.

 1989–1997

-In 1990, the Marilyn Magaram Center for Food Science, Nutrition and Dietetics was established; the Oviatt Library east and west wings were added; and the campus could boast of having the California State University system's only fully established astronomy department with a planetarium.
+In 1990, the Marilyn Magaram Center for Food Science, Nutrition and Dietetics was established; the Oviatt Library east and west wings were added; and the campus had the California State University system's only fully established astronomy department with a planetarium.

 The 1994 Northridge earthquake struck on January 17 and caused $400 million in damage to the campus, the heaviest damage ever sustained by an American college campus.
 The epicenter was less than two miles (3 km) away on a previously undiscovered blind thrust fault.
 Later the same month, Vice President Al Gore visited with a promise of funds to help with the reconstruction.
 Entire sections of the main library, the art building and several other major structures were either physically unusable or too hazardous to occupy.
 Among the structures judged to be so seriously damaged that repair was not a practical option were the Fine Arts building, designed by noted modernist architect Richard Neutra, and the South Library, the oldest permanent building on campus.
 The art courtyard survived.
 Due to inadequate earthquake engineering, the parking structure next to the Matadome was completely destroyed.
-It is currently a grass field used for kinesiology instruction, though the driveway formerly used to enter it is still visible from Zelzah Avenue.
-The large American flag atop the Oviatt Library was installed after the earthquake and has been flown ever since.
-In the aftermath of the 1994 earthquake, CSUN civil engineering faculty and students took part in the research on earthquake protection of building structures, in particular, in the field of seismic performance, vibration control, and base isolation.

 Despite the extensive damage, classes for the spring term started only two weeks late.
-The classes were held in rapidly constructed tents and temporary facilities, remaining campus buildings deemed safe for use, and local high schools, community colleges, and UCLA while the campus was being rebuilt.
+The classes were held in rapidly constructed tents and temporary facilities, remaining campus buildings deemed safe for use, and local high schools, community colleges, and University of California, Los Angeles (UCLA) while the campus was being rebuilt.
 On January 17, 1995, President Bill Clinton visited the campus to commemorate the first anniversary of the quake.